jonnor/projects/meshtastic/notes.md

 Version 1

 - Inner.
-Bit thinner wall for antenna connector.
-And or add nut locking
+Make bottom section be full height.
+24 mm.
+To be more waterproof at bottom
 - Inner.
-Add space for battery connector
+Chamfer the bottom, make sure it sits all the way down in outer
-- Design outer layer
+- Inner.
+Make sure there is space for battery connector
 - Test throwing

 Version 2